schoradt/core/README.md

 This section shows some starting points and describes a few details. _Project_ and _TopicCharacteristic_ are used as running examples.
 As the name states, 'Project' refers to an OpenInfRA project.
 A 'TopicCharacteristic' is an abstract container which groups a set of objects by the description and consolidation of specific attributes.
 An object is called _TopicInstance_ and it defines attribute values consolidated by a 'TopicCharacteristic'.
 This leads to the following correlation: a set of TopicInstances are type of a specific TopicCharacteristic.

 ## Model
-The following picture shows the 'Project' and the 'TopicCharacteristic' as model objects.
+The following picture shows the 'Project' and the 'TopicCharacteristic' as _model_ _objects_.
+'Model objects' refer to the persistence layer.

 ![OpenInfRA Model](https://github.com/OpenInfRA/core/blob/master/img/model.png "OpenInfRA Model")

+## POJO
+The following picture shows the 'Project' and the 'TopicCharacteristic' as _POJO_ _objects_.
+'POJO objects' are data containers.
+These containers are used to transfer data from the application core to the REST API.

 ## DAO
-Database access is utilized by means of a DAO pattern.
+Database access is utilized by means of a _DAO_ _pattern_.
+There exists a DAO class for each _model_ _object_.
+DAO classes are used to transform 'model objects' into 'POJO object' and vice versa.
+This is a litle bit implementation intensive but leads to a maximum of data control.
+Thus, it is possible to hide data in the REST API and to enrich the REST API with additional information without invoking side effects to the persistence layer.

 ![OpenInfRA DAO](https://github.com/OpenInfRA/core/blob/master/dao.png "OpenInfRA DAO")

 # TODO